plone/documentation/develop/plone/searching_and_indexing/query.rst

 As mentioned previously, brains contain a subset of the actual content object information.
 The available subset is defined by the metadata columns in portal_catalog.
-You can see available metadata columns on the portal_catalog "Metadata" tab in ZMI.
+You can see available metadata columns on the portal_catalog "Metadata" tab in Management Interface.
 For more information, see :doc:`indexing </develop/plone/searching_and_indexing/indexing>`.

 Available indexes
 -----------------

-To see the full list of available indexes in your catalog, open the ZMI (which usually means navigating to *http://yoursiteURL/manage*) look for the *portal\_catalog* object tool in the root of your Plone site and check the *Indexes* tab.
+To see the full list of available indexes in your catalog, open the Management Interface (which usually means navigating to *http://yoursiteURL/manage*) look for the *portal\_catalog* object tool in the root of your Plone site and check the *Indexes* tab.
 Note that there are different types of indexes, and each one admits different types of search parameters, and behaves differently.
 For example, *FieldIndex* and *KeywordIndex* support sorting, but *ZCTextIndex* doesn't.
 To learn more about indexes, see
 `The Zope Book, Searching and Categorizing Content <http://docs.zope.org/zope2/zope2book/SearchingZCatalog.html>`_.